adamgilroy22/tribe/README.md

 Example:

-- [Roboto](https://fonts.google.com/specimen/Roboto) was used for the primary headers and titles.
+- [Roboto](https://fonts.google.com/specimen/Roboto) was used for the site text

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.